apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 {{< code_sample "sdks/python/apache_beam/examples/ml-orchestration/tfx/coco_captions_local.py" tfx_pipeline >}}
 {{< /highlight >}}

 We use the same data input, that is, a couple of image-captions pairs extracted from the [MSCOCO 2014 dataset](https://cocodataset.org/#home).
 This time, however, we use the data in CSV format, because the ExampleGen component does not by default support jsonlines.
-The formats that are supported out of the box are listed in the [Data Sources and Formats](https://www.tensorflow.org/tfx/guide/examplegen#data_sources_and_formats) page in the TensorFlow documentaiton.
+The formats that are supported out of the box are listed in the [Data Sources and Formats](https://www.tensorflow.org/tfx/guide/examplegen#data_sources_and_formats) page in the TensorFlow documentation.
 Alternatively, you can write a [custom ExampleGen](https://www.tensorflow.org/tfx/guide/examplegen#custom_examplegen).

 Copy the snippet below to an input data CSV file: